sudharshanakshay/programs/Maximise_multiples/README.md

 - Let's add 1 to arr[0], and add 1 to arr[2], then the final array is arr[]=[2,2,4,4,5].
 - Now there are 4 elements which are multiples of m (=2).

+## Output

+Count of number of multiples of 'm'